top of page

 Female relative leafcutters are best identified through the use of a macro lens or strong magnifying glass --because female bees bear the distinctive trait of having five teeth on each jaw.
 This trait helps differentiate them from the vast majority of other New York leafcutter species.
 Only four other New York leafcutters species include females with five-toothed jaws (Megachile centuncularis, M. inermis, M. ingenua and M. latimanus).
 Female relative leafcutters can be further distinguished by the presence on their five-toothed jaws of a cutting edge between the second and third tooth -- as shown in the photo strip at right.

 Similar species: There are a handful of leafcutter species in the Northeast (not yet found in the park) whose females have orange scopal hairs – of these, the leafcutters Megachile centuncularis and M. lapponica are most often confused with relative leafcutters.
-M. centuncularis can be distinguished by the fact that it has black hairs on the top of its last abdominal segment (T-6); M. lapponica has black scopal hairs on the underside of the same segment (S-6).
+M. centuncularis can be distinguished by the fact that it has black hairs on the top surface of its rearmost abdominal segment (T-6); M. lapponica has black scopal hairs on the underside of the same segment (S-6).
 On relative leafcutters, the hairs on the top and the underside of the sixth segment are yellow orange -- so that, to the naked eye, the tip of the bee's abdomen seems to flash like an orange flame.
 (Nonetheless, it is notable that these golden-orange abdomen-tip hairs may become worn down and difficult to perceive on older specimens).

 A female Megachile relativa